duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 end
 ~~~

-# Capybara
+# Acceptance tests with Capybara - feature tests

 Instead of using `get` and `response.body` we can use only what end user see
 `visit`, `fill_in` and `page.should`.
 Also it can use the
-same DSL to drive browser (selenium-webdriver or capybara-webkit) or headless
+same DSL to drive browser (selenium-webdriver, chrome-driver or capybara-webkit)
-drivers (Rack::Test or phantomjs).
+or headless drivers (Rack::Test or phantomjs).
 To run in browser javascript use `js: true`.
 Note that in this mode, drop down
 links are not visible, you need to click on dropdown.
 Also `data-confirm` will
 be ignored.